Roseate Spoonbill Is A

 Particularly good viewing areas for this brightly adorned beauty are at the west end of the Everglades National Park at Flamingo Visitor Center.

-To protect these birds during the sensitive nesting season, the Park closes access to the Paurotis Pond from January until sometime in late May.
+As part of their protective measures, the Everglades Park closes access to the Paurotis Pond viewing area during the sensitive nesting season which is January until sometime in late May.
 Access to the area reopens once bird nesting activity has completed.

 Roseate Spoonbill With Chick In Nest